-We therefore see that - even though they look very different, the descriptions of the wave solutions are all consistent with one another. - it is possible to obtain the spectrum of eigenfrequencies of an acoustic cavity without calculating its eigenmodes, but simply by calculating the phase shift due to the travel time of a wave along its path and requiring that the waves interact constructively.
-2Note that had we chosen a different set of boundary conditions at the end of the tube, as for instance p=0 instead of $\partial_x p=0$, then the amplitude of the reflected wave would be minus that of the incoming one, effectively resulting in a phase shift of π between the two waves.
+We therefore see that - the descriptions of the wave solutions are all consistent with one another. - it is possible to obtain the spectrum of eigenfrequencies of an acoustic cavity without calculating its eigenmodes, but simply by calculating the phase shift due to the travel time of a wave along its path and requiring that the waves interact constructively.
+This second property is particularly useful when we try to calculate eigenfrequencies of oscillations of an acoustic cavity in more than 1 dimension, and for non-constant sound speed.
+2Note that had we chosen a different set of boundary conditions at the end of the tube, as for instance p = 0 instead of $\partial_x p = 0$, then the amplitude of the reflected wave would be minus that of the incoming one, effectively resulting in a phase shift of π between the two waves.
 More on this later.